From Infinite Labs:

 Playing a large role in the production of Nitric Oxide (NO), Arginine has been labeled as a big Growth Hormone (GH) releaser and utilized by athletes and bodybuilders around the world.
 Along with GH production, Arginine is well renowned for its capacity to stimulate protein synthesis, sustain the endogenous production of creatine, support insulin sensitivity via attenuation of blood glucose, as well as its assistance during the removal of nitrogenous waste in the urea cycle.
 It has even been shown to play a general health role in post myocardial infarction patients, as well as serve as a potential aid in sexual dysfunction instances, specifically involving enhancement of spermatogenesis (sperm production).*

-Until recently, Arginine has been labeled as a “go to” supplement in many athletic and bodybuilding regimens.
+Until recently, Arginine has been labeled as a go to supplement in many athletic and bodybuilding regimens.
 However, with the growing literature and knowledge on the potential ergogenic value of Agmatine, athletes are beginning to gear their supplementation needs in a new direction.
 Agmatine is likely the one molecule to take part in more metabolic processes than Arginine.
 There exists nineteen well-documented mechanisms of action suggested in the research and a minimum of thirteen elicit direct benefits to the athlete or bodybuilder with even more effects emerging as the research continues.*

 The benefits of Agmatine include enhanced muscle pumps, more effective nutrient transport, improved nutrient partitioning (greater number of calories shunted towards muscle tissue and less stored in fat cells), increased blood flow, and greater production of luteinizing hormone and growth hormone.